theisensanders-wf/theisensanders-wf.github.io/_posts/2013-09-08-website-launch.md

 4. *Realized that I'm tired of the same old Bootstrap look*
 5. Found a theme I really liked and tailored it to fit what I needed.

-As much as I would've loved to create my own site, the time was just not there.
+As much as I would've loved to create my own theme, the time was just not there.
 So as I mentioned in the footer, v2.0 is a work in progress that likely will not get enough love until after I graduate.

 Please leave me some comments or suggestions on the new site [here](http://theisensanders.com/#section5).